-In the case of the capacitive receiver, the best value of spacing given by optimization level is 6.9.
+In case of capacitive receiver, the best value of spacing given by optimization level is 6.9.
 At this value of spacing crosstalk is approximated to be 0.496 V, which is right below the 0.5 V maximum specified by the designer.
 Again, simulation is done to check if the approximated value of crosstalk is correct.
-The value of crosstalk given by the exact routine is 0.504 V, which is basically the same as approximation-only 1.6% error.
+The value of crosstalk given by the exact routine is 0.504 V, which is basically the same as approximation - only 1.6% error.
 Results of optimization are summarized in Table II.

 When a resistive receiver is used, the best value of spacing chosen by optimization level is 5.5.
 Again, the approximation (0.146 V) is right below the maximum allowed value (0.15 V).
-The exact value is 0.143 V, which gives a 2.1% error.
+The exact value is 0.143 V, which gives 2.1% error.

 It is clear from these examples that the system is capable of designing an interconnect geometry that meets all electrical criteria specified by the designer.
 More general designs have been done with equally good results [11].
 The design process takes only a few seconds on a Sun Sparc II workstation.
 If the exact simulator was used, or a general simulator such as Spice, the time needed to finish the design would rise by couple orders of magnitude with practically no advantage in accuracy.
-The approach presented by Liu et al. [4] takes on the average 1.5 h, as compared to 6 s required by the tool presented here.
-Geometries which result from this design compare well with geometries shown in the literature, i.e., in [7] and [12].
-As a result, combining qualitative and quantitative approach as has been done up to now in package design.
+The approach presented by Liu et. al. [4] takes on the average 1.5 hours, as compared to 6 seconds required by the tool presented here.
+Geometries which result from this design compare well with geometries shown in literature [12] [7].
+As a result, combining qualitative and quantitative approaches as done in this work is better then using only a quantitative approach as has been done up to now in package design.